ijin/event-gateway/README.md

 #### HTTP Event

-`http` event is a built-in type of event occurring for HTTP requests on paths defined in HTTP subscriptions.
+`http` is a built-in type of event occurring for HTTP requests on paths defined in HTTP subscriptions.
 The `data` field of an `http` event has the following structure:

 - `path` - `string` - request path